rovland/descodeuses_part2/README.md

     }
 }
 ```
-Save your Jenkinsfile and push it (including your folder as well) into master branch
+Save your Jenkinsfile and push it (including your folder as well) into main branch

 Now on Jenkins website, create your new jenkins pipeline job under your jenkins folder